 < LLN - 0.5 mmol/L

 Hyponatraemia can be defined as serum sodium < 135 mmol/L. The clinical significance of hyponatraemia depends on its severity, its speed of onset and its underlying cause.
-Severe hyponatraemai can be life threatening.
+Severe hyponatraemia can be life threatening.

 Symptoms: